Camping in Iceland: Costs, what to pack, where to stay, and more

 We always travel with our Miir 12 oz Flip Travel Tumblers.
 These are the perfect, packable size and they keep coffee warm for hours.
 They feel great in your hand and they (usually) fit in car cupholders.

 We packed two different lights for camping in Iceland: Our trusty Black Diamond headlamp and our solar powered Luci light lantern.
-We generally hand the Luci light from the ceiling of the tent then use the headlamp for midnight bathroom breaks and setup/tear down in the dark.
-Both pack small and are great to have on hand!
+We generally hang the Luci light from the ceiling of the tent then use the headlamp for midnight bathroom breaks and setup/tear down in the dark.
+Both pack small and are great to have on hand.

 BUY OUR LANTERN OR HEADLAMP HERE